enix/konfplate/README.md

 - an optional comma separated list of objects, represented in JSON, to load through files

 ## how to use

+Here is the usage for the Python version:

 ```
 usage: konfplate [-h] [-t TEMPLATE] [-o OUTPUT] [-e ENV_VAR] [-f FILE_PATH]
                  [-j JSON_PATH] [-d]